 Define Your Audience

-Use your signup form to collect data that will be useful in your marketing.
+Use your signup form to collect data useful in your marketing.
 Depending on your product or service, you can ask subscribers when they sign up for information about their interests, buying behaviors, age, and subscription preferences.
 Maybe you have customers who are only interested in receiving emails when there’s a sale on a specific group of products, or subscribers who would prefer biweekly updates to weekly ones.

 By identifying smaller collections of people within your broader audience, you can create groups and segments to send more relevant campaigns to your subscribers.
 The more relevant the email, the better your results will be.